himanshuojha2000/100Projects/README.md

 A fun and interactive tool that displays a random emoji on each button click.
 Great for mood-based interactions, emoji-based games, or just for fun!
 🛠 Tech Used: HTML, CSS, JavaScript

+### 🔹 P22 - Animated Navigation Bar 📜
+A stylish **animated navigation bar** that smoothly expands and collapses when toggled.
+The navbar starts hidden and appears dynamically with smooth CSS transitions.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use